Maria Callas: Family life, childhood and move to Greece

 In 1923, after realizing that Litsa was pregnant again, George moved his family to the United States, a decision that Yakinthi recalled was greeted with Litsa "shouting hysterically" followed by George "slamming doors".
-The family left for New York in July 1923, moving first into an apartment in the heavily immigrant neighborhood of Astoria, Queens.
+The family left for New York in July 1923, moving first into an apartment in Astoria, Queens.

 Litsa was convinced that her third child would be a boy, and her disappointment at the birth of another daughter was so great that she refused even to look at her new baby for four days.
 Maria was christened three years later, in 1926, at the Archdiocesan Cathedral of the Holy Trinity.
 When Maria was four, George Callas opened his own pharmacy, settling the family in Manhattan on 192nd Street in Washington Heights, where Callas grew up.
 Around the age of three, Maria's musical talent began to manifest itself, and after Litsa discovered that her younger daughter also had a voice, she began pressing "Mary" to sing.
 Callas later recalled, "I was made to sing when I was only five, and I hated it."
 George was unhappy with his wife favoring their elder daughter, as well as the pressure put upon young Mary to sing and perform, and Litsa was increasingly embittered with George and his absences and infidelity and often violently reviled him in front of their children.
 The marriage continued to deteriorate, and in 1937 Litsa returned to Athens with her two daughters.